 Political campaign logo design is always tricky.
 These logos must be powerful but never aggressive.
 Patriotic but never exclusionary.
 Unique and creative but still approachable and relatable.
 Forget the actual election – achieving this delicate balance is a feat of its own!
-So check out some of the best logo designs or jump down now to follow the step-by-step guide to create your own political campaign logo.
-May the best (design) candidate win.
+In this guide, I’ll tell you how to find a professional designer for an amazing price (click here to jump down now) and even how to design a campaign logo on your own.

 Want more inspiration?
 See a collection of famous political campaign logos below.

 Logo by AD Designstar

 Logo by DIME-LOW MEDIA

 Logo by i s o m e r

 Whether you’re running for office yourself or managing someone else’s campaign, it’s not hard to see why you might want a professional to create campaign logo designs for you.
 If so, try out Fiverr (click here to read the full review).

 One of Fiverr’s biggest benefits is that prices start as low as $5.
 If you’re wondering if you can actually get a professional design for such a low price, watch the video below.
 My colleague tested three different Fiverr designers as part of his mission to find the best new logo for Website Planet, and the results were a big surprise.